 2. Our limbic brain remembers

 Difficult emotional experiences have been shown to be lodged in the midbrain in the limbic system.
 This limbic area is linked to the brain stem and together they seem to regulate the Fight/Flight/Freeze response.
-For more on the brain see Dan Siegel’s work (brain parts, hand map of brain-video).
+For more on the brain see Dan Siegel’s work (particularly I like his hand map of brain-video).

 Basically if we perceive a present-day threat (which may be as simple as a familiar feeling of how we felt trapped/threatened/etc as a child), our limbic and reptilian systems may go into “emergency mode” to prepare us as if there was a life/death threat.
 We may feel our heart beat more, a tight chest, blood rush to our limbs (Fight/Flight)… or feel shut down and frozen (Freeze).
 All this doesn’t help our adult selves respond in a civilised way.
 Our neotcortex thinking function in this situation effectively shuts down (again see Siegels’ hand model of brain).
 See below (#4) for ideas of how to calm your limbic brain.

 What can I do?

 If you’ve had a challenging relationship with one or both of your parents, don’t expect it to be different.
 Expecting otherwise is living with the idealised parent in the forefront and may set up up for failure.
 Prepare for it to be the same AND know what you can do differently.